The Veteran’s Day holiday is celebrated this year on Thursday, November 11th. Little Folks will be closed on Thursday, November 11th.

 Medicine/ Flu Update

-As the cold and flu season is approaching, parents are reminded to use discretion when sending a child to school with a cold, headache, cough, runny nose, etc. The current Covid protocols state that no child should be in school with a fever, cough, or runny nose!
+As the cold and flu season is approaching, parents are reminded to use discretion and not send a child to school with a cold, headache, cough, runny nose, etc. The current Covid protocols state that no child should be in school with a fever, cough, or runny nose!
 If your child comes down with a fever, they must stay at home until they have had no fever for at least 24 hours without medication.
 A sick child will expose others, and certainly will not benefit from a group situation.
 Your child will be sent home if any symptoms of illness appear during the school day.
 If a child is sent home from school, he/she must stay at home the following day so that they have time to properly recover.

 Where did the month of October go?
 The children put their hands to work getting our room ready for Halloween.
 We had black cats, Frankensteins, ghosts, bats and candy corn hanging on our walls.
 There were spiders spinning their webs.
-The children used their creativity to decorate their jack-o-lanterns.
+The children used their creativity to decorate their jack-0-lanterns.
 Our room looked REALLY SPOOKY!!
 The children had an interactive story-time with the book, The Little Old Lady Who Was Not Afraid Of Anything.
-Did they tell you the story?
+Did they tell you any of the stories?

 We had a great time at our Halloween Parties.
 The children were so excited to show off their costumes.
-We danced to some Halloween music and had quite a few laughs reading Froggy’s Halloween.
+We danced to some Halloween music and had quite a few laughs reading Halloween stories.
 Thank you to all the parents who sent in goodies for our parties.

-Some of the books we read this month were: From Seed to Pumpkin, Go Away, Big Green Monster, The Spooky Wheels on the Bus; and Midnight Fright.
+Some of the books we read were: Go Away, Big Green Monster and The Spooky Wheels on the Bus.

-For the month of November we will learn about the First Thanksgiving.
-We will be making our own cranberry sauce and butter, which we will have at our Thanksgiving Feast on Tuesday, November 20th and Wednesday, November 24th.
+For the month of November, we will learn about the First Thanksgiving.
+We will be having our Thanksgiving Feasts on Tuesday, November 23rd and Wednesday, November 24th.
 The menu for our feasts will be corn bread, popcorn, and cranberry sauce.

 Academics for the month will be:

-Shape – Square Color – Blue Number – 4 Letters – Ff, Gg, and Hh.
+Shape – Square Color – Blue Number – 4 Letters – Ff, Gg, Hh, and Ii.

-Art Projects: Turkeys, Indian Corn, Sunflowers, Cornucopia, and Native American Tepee.
+Art Projects: Turkeys, Corn, Sunflowers, Cornucopia, native American Tepees, and Scarecrows.